 The standard conversion menu is named Grayscale, and it is about retaining standard luminosity of the colors in grayscale... like our eye perceives the brightness of it, like B&W film sees it.
 The other choices are about changing the way grayscale comes out.

 The histogram is NOT a light meter.
 It shows where the image tones came out, but it knows absolutely nothing about how they should have come out.
 White or bright things will appear to the right, and black or dark things appear to the left, but just where they ought to be is simply not known here.
 It really depends on the color and reflectivity of the subject.
 That's the photographers job to control exposure.
 We learn a lot through experience, but we should judge the actual picture.

 And note that Gamma and White Balance (and Contrast and Saturation and other adjustments) shift the tones.
 The higher you advance White Balance (towards higher degree K values), the higher the red channel is shifted right, and the lower the blue channel is shifted left.

 The histogram is simply not a light meter.
 Its importance is to show if we are clipping the digital data at the right end (255).
-We cannot get that clipped data back if if we do.
+We cannot get that clipped data back if we do.
 However, we can and do use it to be sure our exposure is approaching the right end (which simply assumes there is commonly some white or bright data that ought to be there, somewhere).
-The data should never be clipped at at the right end.
+The data should never be clipped at the right end.

 Regardless of histogram type, all data in all RGB images is gamma encoded (which affects the histogram data, but it does NOT affect clipping).